 While scouting locations in Japan, the chief production team narrowly escaped death.
-On 5 March 1966, Producers Albert R. Broccoli and Harry Saltzman, Director Lewis Gilbert, Cinematographer Freddie Young and Production Designer Ken Adam were booked to leave Japan on BOAC flight 911 departing Tokyo for Hong Kong and London.
-Two hours before their Boeing 707 flight departed, the team were invited to an unexpected ninja demonstration and so missed their plane.
-Their flight took off as scheduled and twenty five minutes after take-off the plane disintegrated over Mt Fuji, killing all aboard.
+On March 5, 1966, Producers Albert R. Broccoli and Harry Saltzman, Director Lewis Gilbert, Cinematographer Freddie Young, and Production Designer Ken Adam were booked to leave Japan on BOAC flight 911 departing Tokyo for Hong Kong and London.
+Two hours before their Boeing 707 flight departed, the team were invited to an unexpected ninja demonstration, and so missed their plane.
+Their flight took off as scheduled, and twenty-five minutes after take-off, the plane disintegrated over Mt.
+Fuji, killing all aboard.
 The incident lent an unsettling reality to the meaning of "You Only Live Twice".

 After it was discovered that Mie Hama playing Kissy Suzuki couldn't swim, Sean Connery's then wife, actress Diane Cilento, doubled for her in her swimming scenes wearing a black wig.
 Some reports claims that Hama could not do them because of stomach cramps.

 The novel was the last Ian Fleming James Bond novel published during his lifetime.
 Released on March 16, 1964, it was the twelfth novel in the series.
 For the first time in the James Bond film series the screen story bore little resemblance to the source novel.
 Some characters and the Japanese setting remain intact, as do several minor details (the oubliette, and the man wearing a face mask, etc.), but the two stories are radically different.